 Do Plenty of Community Service

-It’s best if you can do volunteer work that’s at least somewhat related to healthcare.
-You might see if there are any opportunities at a nearby hospital or clinic (I had friends in high school who helped escort people who were visiting family members in the hospital, for example).
-These volunteer opportunities can also help you decide fairly early whether a career in medicine is something you’re interested in pursuing.
+It's best if you can do volunteer work that's at least somewhat related to healthcare.
+You might see whether there are any opportunities at a nearby hospital or clinic (for example, I had friends in high school who helped escort people who were visiting family members in the hospital).
+These volunteer opportunities can also help you decide fairly early whether a career in medicine is something you're actually interested in pursuing.

-Of course, you don’t have to volunteer exclusively in healthcare environments - any community service opportunity where you’re helping other people is a good fit.
-Read more about the benefits of community service, and then check out our list of the nine best places to volunteer.
+Of course, you don't have to volunteer exclusively in healthcare environments—any community service opportunity in which you're helping other people is a good fit.
+Read more about the benefits of community service, and then check out our list of the best places to volunteer.

 Is working in healthcare a good fit for you?
 Volunteering in the field is a great way to find out.

 To get into a great medical school, it helps to go to a great college.
-To get into a great college, it helps to get a high score on the SAT or ACT.
+And to get into a great college, it helps to get a high score on the SAT/ACT.

-Read these guides for more info on how to get a great score:
+Read these guides for more info on how to get a great SAT/ACT score:

-- How to get a perfect score on the ACT or SAT
+- How can you get a perfect score on the ACT or SAT?

 - How long should you study for the ACT or SAT?